jmcomets/jmcomets.github.io/_posts/2015-04-26-mr-nobody-an-introspective-about-life.md

   to understand it.
 And that goes for the first viewing, I'm betting on me completely changing my mind after the second one.

-Now that we're through with the notes, you can close this page and go watch it, **spoilers ahead**.
+Now that we're through with the notes, you can close this page and start watching it, **spoilers ahead**.

 [!Title]({{ site.url/}}/assets/img/mr-nobody-a-retrospective-about-life/title.png)